-However, a little research proves the role of these remedies to lower your cholesterol levels, and more evidence-based research is needed to support the argument.
+However, a little research proves the role of these remedies in lowering your cholesterol levels, and more evidence-based research is needed to support the argument.

-Smoking is always associated with heart disease as smoking increases the levels of bad cholesterol in your blood and reduces the level of good cholesterol (HDL).
+Smoking is always associated with heart disease, as smoking increases bad cholesterol levels in your blood and reduces good cholesterol (HDL).
 Data shows higher levels of cholesterol in smokers.

 - It reduced HDL levels

-- Smoking makes your heart beat faster and also thickens the blood which becomes difficult to cross the arteries.
+- Smoking makes your heart beat faster and thickens the blood, which becomes difficult to cross the arteries.
 This thickened blood increases the chances of developing clots that blocks the arteries resulting in a stroke.

 Get immediate help to quit smoking and buckle up for a healthy heart by reducing cholesterol levels.

-Exercising regularly doesn’t only maintain your physical health but also benefits your heart health by managing blood pressure and cholesterol levels.
+Exercising regularly maintains your physical health and benefits your heart by managing blood pressure and cholesterol levels.

-Exercise training can increase your HDL levels which is an important lipoprotein for you to get rid of bad cholesterol from your blood.
-It also reduces excess weight which kicks the bad cholesterol out of your body.
+Exercise training can increase your HDL levels, an important lipoprotein for getting rid of bad cholesterol in your blood.
+It also reduces excess weight, kicking the bad cholesterol out of your body.

 It is recommended that 150 minutes of moderate-level aerobic exercise per week is sufficient to reduce your bad cholesterol and blood pressure.

-There are plenty of options for you to say goodbye to a sedentary lifestyle.
+There are plenty of options to say goodbye to a sedentary lifestyle.
 These include;

 - Brisk walking